 As a result, I will distinguish between two phases of the project on this website:

-Phase 1 looks at my practical research and performance prior to the pandemic and determines the effects of touch and closer proximities in a performance on audience members and performers.
+Phase 1 focuses on the practical research and performances conducted prior to the pandemic, examining the effects of touch and closer proximities on both audience members and performers.

-Below you can watch the trailer of "Memories of Skin", which was taken during the Sharing of my work in March 2020, one day before the lockdown measures were implemented.
-The dancers in the video were still able to touch..
+Below, you can watch the trailer for "Memories of Skin," captured during the sharing of my work in March 2020, just one day before the lockdown measures were implemented.
+The dancers in the video were still able to physically touch during the performance.

 Performed at the Creekside Studio at Trinity Laban Conservatoire, the credits for this work are as follows: